Hansade2005/FreeAIGateway/README.md

 npm run build    # compile server and dashboard
 ```

-PRs should include a test, keep the existing test suite green, and match the `.editorconfig` / tsconfig defaults already in the repo.
+PRs should include a test, keep the suite green, and match the `.editorconfig` / tsconfig defaults already in the repo.
 Issues and discussions are open.

 ### Contributors